endel/php-code-downgrade/README.md

 php-code-downgrade
 ===

-Tool to downgrade your PHP code from PHP 5.4+ to PHP 5.3.
+Tool to downgrade your PHP codebase from PHP 5.4+ to PHP 5.3.

 Why?
 ---